Public & Nonprofit MBA

 Are scholarship opportunities available?

-Admitted candidates to the Full-time MBA Programs are all considered for merit-based awards (scholarships).
+Admitted candidates to the full-time MBA programs and Professional Evening MBA programs are all considered for merit-based awards (scholarships).
 You do not need to submit any additional information to be eligible for a merit-based award.
 Notification about scholarships is included in the acceptance packet.

 Still have a questions?